chain4travel/camino-docs/docs/faq/glossary.md

 services will be then traded on Camino Messenger.

-More details can be found in our functional documentation: [Camino Partner Configuration](/partners/partner-config "Camino Partner Configuration")
+More details can be found in our functional documentation: [Camino Partner Configuration](/partners/partner-config)

 ## Partner Plugin

-The Partner Plugin serves as a bridge enabling the Camino Messenger Bot to integrate with the Partner distribution or inventory system.
+The Partner Plugin serves as a bridge, enabling the Camino Messenger Bot to integrate with the Partner distribution or inventory system.

 This is developed by the suppliers to link their inventory systems with the Camino